matthewhuff89/roarke/gdd.md

 ### Other Ideas
 - Time attack mode?
 - Survival mode (you vs a steadily increasing amount of mooks in a battle arena made for this mode)
+- Challenge Mode: Maybe make this a PART of the game in a way.
+Roarke trains in between his encounters with the Conspiracy, and the skills you gain will help you fight better in the proper Story mode.
+Maybe even require the player to complete Visualization Challenges to unlock further parts of the Story.